 Ms. Mullen is also a current member of the New England Fertility Society and the American Academy of Physician Assistants.

-She has worked in the field of women's health/reproductive endocrinology for over seven years.
+She has worked in the field of women's health/reproductive endocrinology for over ten years.

 In her spare time Ariel enjoys reading and hiking.